-Land and Assets Types of Impact ΡΑΡ Compensation Non-title-holder (e.g. Pastoralists) -Grazing area replacement to land of sufficient carrying capacity to sustain herd size, with support infrastructure.
+Land and Assets Types of Impact PAP Compensation Non-title-holder (e.g. Pastoralists) -Grazing area replacement to land of sufficient carrying capacity to sustain herd size, with support infrastructure.
 Secure tenure status at an available location, which is acceptable to PAPs.
 Transfer of the land to PAPs shall be free of taxes, registration, and other costs.
 Commercial Land Land used for business partially affected Title holder/ business owner Cash compensation for affected land.
 Opportunity cost compensation equivalent to 5% of net annual income based on tax records for previous year (or tax records from comparable business, or estimates where such records do not exist).
-Business owner is lease holder Opportunity cost compensation equivalent to 10% of net annual income based on tax records for previous year (or tax records from comparable business, or estimates where such records do not exist) Commercial Land Assets used for business severely affected If partially affected, the remaining assets become insufficient for business purposes Title holder/business owner -Land for land replacement or compensation in cash according to PAP's choice, which should be equal to replacement value, taking into consideration the market value of the commercial land.
-Land for land replacement will be provided in terms of a new parcel of land of equivalent size and market potential with a secured tenure status at an available location which is acceptable to the PAP. -Transfer of the land to the PAP shall be free of taxes, registration, and other costs. -Relocation assistance (costs of shifting and allowance). -Opportunity cost compensation equivalent to 2 months net income based on tax records for previous year (or tax records from comparable business, or estimates).
-Business person is lease holder Opportunity cost compensation equivalent to 2 months net income based on tax records for previous year (or tax records from comparable business, or estimates), or the relocation allowance, whichever is higher.
-Relocation assistance (costs of shifting).
-Residential Land Land used for residence partially affected (less than Title holder -Cash compensation for affected land based on the replacement cost, taking into consideration the market value.
+Business owner is lease holder Opportunity cost compensation equivalent to 10% of net annual income based on tax records for previous year (or tax records from comparable business, or estimates where such records do not exist) Commercial Land Assets used for business severely affected If partially affected, the remaining assets become insufficient for business purposes Title holder/business owner Land for land replacement or compensation in cash according to PAP's choice, which should be equal to replacement value, taking into consideration the market value of the commercial land.
+Land for land replacement will be provided in terms of a new parcel of land of equivalent size and market potential with a secured tenure status at an available location which is acceptable to the PAP.
+Transfer of the land to the PAP shall be free of taxes, registration, and other costs.
+Relocation assistance (costs of shifting and allowance).
+Opportunity cost compensation equivalent to 2 months net income based on tax records for previous year (or tax records from comparable business, or estimates).
+Business person is lease holder Residential Land -Land used for residence partially affected (less than Title holder -Cash compensation for affected land based on the replacement cost, taking into consideration the market value.

-Land and Assets Types of Impact ΡΑΡ Compensation 20% of the total land -Remaining land viable for present use.
+Land and Assets Types of Impact PAP Compensation Assets 20% of the total land -Remaining land viable for present use.
 Rental/lease holder -Cash compensation equivalent to 10% of lease/ rental fee for the remaining period of rental/ lease agreement (written or verbal).
-Land and assets used for residence severely affected Remaining area insufficient for continued use or becomes smaller than minimally accepted under zoning laws Land for land replacement or compensation in cash according to PAP's choice, which should be equal to replacement value, taking into consideration the market value of the commercial land.
+Land and assets used for residence severely affected Remaining area insufficient for continued use or becomes smaller than minimally accepted under zoning laws Title holder Land for land replacement or compensation in cash according to PAP's choice, which should be equal to replacement value, taking into consideration the market value of the commercial land.
 Land for land replacement shall be of minimum plot of acceptable size under the zoning law/ s or a plot of equivalent size, whichever is larger, in either the community or a nearby resettlement area with adequate physical and social infrastructure systems as well as secured tenure status.
 When the affected holding is larger than the relocation plot, cash compensation to cover the difference in value.
 Transfer of the land to the PAP shall be free of taxes, registration, and other costs.
 Relocation assistance (costs of shifting and allowance).
-Residential Land Land and assets used for residence severely affected Remaining area insufficient for continued use or becomes smaller than minimally accepted under zoning laws · · Refund of any lease/ rental fees paid for time/ use after date of removal.
+Residential Land Land and assets used for residence severely affected Remaining area insufficient for continued use or becomes smaller than minimally accepted under zoning laws , Refund of any lease/ rental fees paid for time/ use after date of removal.
 Cash compensation equivalent to 3 months of lease/ rental fee.
 Assistance in rental/ lease of alternative land/ property.
-Relocation assistance (costs of shifting and allowance) ASSETS AND IMPROVEMENTS
+Relocation assistance (costs of shifting and allowance)